dibay/mask-wearing-policy-COVID-19-burden/README.md

 # Source and link to the data:
 https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36

-Some of the variables in this dataset that will be used in this analysis are as follow:
+Some of the variables in this dataset that  were for this analysis are as follow:

 |      |Variables   | Description|
 |------|------------|------------|